Skoda Enyaq review

 Skoda’s first foray into electric cars was the Citigo iV, essentially a rebadged version of the Volkswagen e-up! that was sold for just one year in the UK.
 The Czech brand’s second attempt at an EV, and more importantly, its first electric car designed from the word go to be an EV was this: the Skoda Enyaq electric family SUV.

 The way you spec an Enyaq is unlike any other current Skoda model.
-Enyaq 60 and 80 models are both available with a choice of interior themes – Loft, Lodge, Lounge, Suite or EcoSuite – which alter the material choices and colours in the cabin.
+Enyaq 60 and 85 Edition models are both available with a choice of interior themes – Loft, Lodge, Lounge, Suite or EcoSuite – which alter the material choices and colours in the cabin.

-There’s also a racier SportLine Plus trim level offered for the 80 powertrain, and is the only spec offered for the four-wheel drive 80x model.
+There’s also a racier SportLine Plus trim level, which is now only available on the four-wheel drive 85x model.
 Even the range-topping vRS version gets two distinctive interior themes called vRS Lounge and vRS Suite that add either lime green or grey piping and contrasting stitching.

 Skoda’s first bespoke EV is competitively priced for a large family car, though gone are the days when the Czech brand’s offerings would undercut their Volkswagen counterparts by thousands of pounds.
-The entry-level Enyaq 60 currently starts from close to £40,000 – the same as the equivalent VW ID.4 – with the high-performance vRS model commanding a price tag of over £52,000.
+The entry-level Enyaq 60 currently starts from just under £40,000 – the same as the equivalent VW ID.4 – with the high-performance vRS model commanding a price tag of over £53,000.

 Click here to see why you can trust DrivingElectric reviews, or for a more detailed look at the Skoda Enyaq, read on for the rest of our in-depth review…